-15We speculate that the substantial range could possibly be caused in part by the major architectural differences between the EVM ISA typical modern hardware.
+&lt;sup>15We speculate that the substantial range could possibly be caused in part by the major architectural differences between the EVM ISA typical modern hardware.

-$^{16}\mathrm{As}$ an example, our odd-product benchmark, a very much pure-compute arithmetic task, execution takes 58s on EVM, and $\overline{1.04}\mathrm{s}$ within our PVM prototype, including all preprocessing.
+&lt;sup>16As an example, the odd-product benchmark, another pure-compute arithmetic task, execution takes 58s on EVM, and 1.04s within our PVM prototype, including all preprocessing.